unt-libraries/edtf-validate/README.md

 NOTE
 ----

-Please take special care to note the name difference between command-line usage and the other usage cases:
+Please take special care to note the name difference between command line usage and the other usage cases:

 * When importing into python, use an underscore separator, e.g. `import edtf_validate`.
-* When using the command-line (or when talking about the package name), use a dash separator, e.g. `$ edtf-validate`.
+* When using the command line (or when talking about the package name), use a dash separator, e.g. `$ edtf-validate`.

 What exactly does edtf-validate do?
 ===============================================